 In order to make this process feel a little bit more manageable, here are some tips to help keep your family safe, happy and intact during eating disorder treatment.

 1.)
 Get Rid of Shame and Blame

-Eating disorders can strike any family for a number of reasons – in my therapeutic experience, I’ve worked with dozens of parents who all want the answer to the same question, “Where did we go wrong?”
+Eating disorders like anorexia and bulimia can strike any family for a number of reasons – in my therapeutic experience, I’ve worked with dozens of parents who all want the answer to the same question, “Where did we go wrong?”
 I can honestly say that my answer is most often, “You didn’t!”
 We know that eating disorders arise from a complex blend of genetic, psychological and environmental factors that all come together to create the storm that is an eating disorder.
 With this in mind, do your best to set aside the self-blame and the shame – it’s only going to get in your way when it comes to helping support your child through treatment.